jorgetutor/jorgetutor-web/content/en/post/how-deal-with-worker-who-seems-underperforming.md

 bigimg: [{src: "/images/poor-performance.jpg", desc: "Poor Performance"}]
 ---

 In a recent session, a critical question arose: How can a manager deal with an employee who consistently delivers work late or incomplete, even when they provide the initial project estimations themselves?
-The manager in question appeared that have already tried numerous conventional solutions without success.
+The manager in question appeared to have already tried numerous conventional solutions without success.
 This common dilemma underscores the importance of effective worker performance management and the need for *alternative* approaches.

 Worker performance is an **ever-present concern** for managers in today's fast-paced business world.
 The pressure to meet targets and deadlines often leads to a focus on productivity metrics.
 However, this approach can be misleading, as it may **not consider an individual's true capabilities or the broader impact on the team.**